FAQ’s

 Please contact Janelle Guerrero initially (fastest response) by email at janelle@nwbillingsolutions.com

-• Financial Policy: Nutrition in Action is an out-of-network provider for all insurance plans, with the exception of Regence.
-We will bill your in and out-of-network plan as a courtesy.
-Any patient responsibility, after insurance has processed, will be billed to you at the beginning of each month.
+• Financial Policy: Nutrition in Action is an out-of-network provider for all insurance plans.
+We will bill your out-of-network plan as a courtesy.

 What is a Registered Dietitian (RD) and what are your areas of specialization?